me5763/lab-fs19/pages/project-1.md

 ---
 layout: page-discussion
-title: Project 1
+title: Model Parts and Assembly of a Drone Using NX 12
-tagline: Model Parts and Assembly of a Drone Using NX
+tagline: Project 1
-description: Model Parts of a Drone Using NX
+description: Model Parts of a Drone Using NX 12
 ---

 ## Objective